How to Grow Fodder for Chickens

 How to Grow Fodder

 If you have hot summers, a shady spot is a good idea.
-Growing fodder during winter weather will require an indoor space where it’s a bit warmer, but supplemental lighting is really not necessary.
-In the spring and summer, I use the greenhouse to grow ours.
+Growing fodder during winter weather will require an indoor space where it’s a bit warmer, but supplemental lighting really is not necessary.
+In the spring and summer, I use the greenhouse to grow ours quickly.

 Drain grains and transfer to trays.
 Spread evenly.

 Water each tray morning and night.
-If your region is really dry and the sprouting grains dry out quickly, you might need to water them during the day or experiment with using lids on the trays to help prevent evaporation.
+If your region is really dry and the sprouting grains dry out quickly, you might need to water them in the evening as well or experiment with using lids on the trays to help prevent evaporation.

 You’ll see roots within the first couple of days, followed by greens.
-The growing fodder is edible at any point, but it usually takes a week or so to have a nice solid block of fodder that you can lift out of each drawer.
+The growing fodder is edible at any point, but it usually takes a week or so to have a nice solid block of fodder that you can lift out of each drawer all in one piece.

 You can start your trays on different days to keep them growing at different times, keeping your birds in fodder.